keyStuk/GitHub-without-Git/README.md

 # GitHub-without-Git
-A guide for people wanting to use GitHub without caring about Git.
+A guide for folks wanting to use GitHub without caring about Git.